 Costing less than a tank of gas, the Wyze Cam v2 offers an effective home monitoring device that doesn't require any monthly subscription fees.
 For those that want to be able to check in on their home whenever they'd like, and to review chunks of what has happened over the past two weeks, this is by far the cheapest effective option.
-Sure, you can get a more streamlined, slightly higher-quality experience from the likes of Nest or Ring, but that would require spending nearly $200 for a camera, and then at least $50 annually on subscription services.
-The Wyze gets you very similar, if slightly inferior, functionality for a one-time fee of just $28.
+Sure, you can get a more streamlined, slightly higher-quality experience from the likes of Nest or Ring, but that would require spending much more for a camera, and then even more annually on subscription services.
+The Wyze gets you very similar, if slightly inferior, functionality for a low, one-time fee.
 So unless you can't deal with a real-time video feed that occasionally lags or gets pixelated, or want field-leading monitoring services like facial recognition, the Wyze Cam v2 is a great choice and an incredible value.

 Wyze Cam v2 Review

 Pros: Good video quality, very inexpensive, user friendly, generous non-subscription services